LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/Templates/FullLeadGen.md

  </tbody>
 </table>

-More info how to generate a Shopify Access Token is described [here](https://www.shopify.com/partners/blog/17056443-how-to-generate-a-shopify-api-token).
+More info on how to generate a Shopify Access Token is described [here](https://www.shopify.com/partners/blog/17056443-how-to-generate-a-shopify-api-token).